Joint Replenishment & Supply Chain Optimization

 Logistics & Handling Optimization

 Analysis identified underutilized full truckload opportunities and avoidable handling costs driven by pallet quality issues.
-One packaging-related inefficiency represented approximately seven-figure annual cost avoidance potential.
+Fixing one packaging-related inefficiency in particular represented an annual cost avoidance potential well into the six figures.

-The initiative unlocked benefits across working capital reduction, service level improvement, logistics cost optimization, and supply chain governance enhancement.
+The initiative unlocked benefits across working capital reduction, service level improvement, logistics cost optimization, and supply chain governance enhancements.
 A structured weekly management ritual was implemented to proactively manage stock-out risks.